RichardByrne95/CI-MS4-TuckIn/README.md

 -   This project functions as expected on Google Chrome, Firefox and Microsoft Edge.
 -   Internet Explorer is not properly supported, and Safari was unable to be tested.

-### TODO Manual Responsiveness Testing
+### Manual Responsiveness Testing

--   The website was viewed on a variety of devices including Desktop, Laptop, Moto G3, Pixel 3a XL, iPhone 6s, iPhone 7, iPhone 8 & iPhone X.
+-   The website was viewed on a variety of devices including Windows Desktop, Windows Laptop, Moto G3, Pixel 3a XL, iPhone 6s, iPhone 7, iPhone 8 & iPhone X.
 -   The website is responsive on all common device sizes.

 ### TODO Manual Security Testing